POLK SOIL AND WATER CONSERVATION DISTRICT

 associate and directors emeriti

 ASSOCIATE DIRECTORS: Conservation districts can expand conservation district capabilities by appointing associate directors.
 Associate directors do not vote on board decisions.
 However, they can augment the board’s knowledge and experience level and assist with conservation district programs and activities.
-Associate directors, once officially appointed by the conservation district board, are covered by the same Tort Liability Insurance as the directors while doing conservation district work.
+Associate directors, once officially appointed by the conservation district board, are covered by the same liability insurance as the directors while doing conservation district work.

 An associate director serves until January 1 of odd numbered years.
 Every two years conservation district boards should select individuals they wish to appoint or reappoint to associate director positions.
 An associate director may be appointed to a vacant position or elected to a position if they meet the statutory requirements for director eligibility.